ElifKarakutukDinc/Stackoverflow-Tag-Analysis/README.md

 Stack Overflow Database is an open source database.
 You can download it from Bigquery.
 There is 4 months’ data on my hand.

 ## Tags Analysis:
-You can check my Tableau Public page for looking dashbord about tag analysis: https://public.tableau.com/views/StackoverflowTagAnalysis/StackoverflowTagsAnalysis?:language=en&:display_count=y&:origin=viz_share_link
+You can check my Tableau Public page for looking dashboard  about tag analysis: https://public.tableau.com/views/StackoverflowTagAnalysis/StackoverflowTagsAnalysis?:language=en&:display_count=y&:origin=viz_share_link

 1-First line chart shows answer and question counts of tags.
 Most of the question and answer counts belong to ‘C#’ programming language.